Effect of Diffraction on Wigner Distributions of Optical Fields and how to Use It in Optical Resonator Theory. I -- Stable Resonators and Gaussian Beams: Field transfer by diffraction: real-order transfer

 \section{Field transfer by diffraction: real-order transfer}

 We use and adapt the representation of a diffraction phenomenon by a fractional order Fourier transformation as developed in various papers \cite{PPF1,PPF3,PPF5}, in the framework of a scalar theory.

-We consider a spherical emitter ${\cal A}_1$, that is, a spherical cap emitting monochromatic light (wavelength $\lambda$ in the considered homogeneous and isotropic propagation medium): if its vertex is $\Omega_1$ and its center of curvature $C_1$, the radius of curvature of ${\cal A}_1$ is $R_1=\overline{\Omega_1C_1}$, where $\overline{\Omega_1C_1}$ is an algebraic measure.
+We consider a spherical emitter ${\cal A}_1$ (Fig. \ref{fig0}), that is, a spherical cap emitting monochromatic light (wavelength $\lambda$ in the considered homogeneous and isotropic propagation medium): if its vertex is $\Omega_1$ and its center of curvature $C_1$, the radius of curvature of ${\cal A}_1$ is $R_1=\overline{\Omega_1C_1}$, where $\overline{\Omega_1C_1}$ is an algebraic measure.
 Algebraic measures are positive if taken in the sense of light propagation.
 More generally, ${\cal A}_1$ can be an immaterial spherical cap, illuminated by a light wave.
 We also consider a spherical receiver ${\cal A}_2$ (radius of curvature $R_2$) at a distance $D$ from ${\cal A}_1$ (we write ``distance'', but $D$ is an algebraic measure ---we also use ``algebraic distance'': $D=\overline{\Omega_1\Omega_2}$, where $\Omega_2$ is the vertex of ${\cal A}_2$; distance $D$ is negative if ${\cal A}_2$ is a virtual receiver).
+A point $M$ on ${\cal A}_1$ is represented by the coordinates $(x,y)$ of its projection $m$ on the plane tangent to ${\cal A}_1$ at its vertex $\Omega_1$ (Fig. \ref{fig0}).

 Let $U_1$ denote the electric field amplitude on ${\cal A}_1$, and $U_2$ the amplitude on ${\cal A}_2$.
 With Cartesian coordinates and vectorial notations $\vec r=(x,y)$ on ${\cal A}_1$ and $\vec r'=(x',y')$ on ${\cal A}_2$, the field transfer from ${\cal A}_1$ to ${\cal A}_2$ is expressed by\cite{PPF5}